vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ## Ontological Concepts

 Ontological concepts are used to categorize entities.
 For example, the concept that categorizes Barack Obama and Donald Trump might be **Politician**.
-Concepts are also referred to as types.
+Note that concepts are also referred to as types.

 Types are also often organized in hierarchies, indicating subclass of relationships: for example, the type Politician is subclass of the type **Person**.

 A concept we need to introduce to better understand what are we going to talk about is the concept of Knowledge Graph.
 A knowledge graph is a way to model knowledge using a graph.
 Roughly speaking, in a knowledge graph, nodes describe real-world entities (e.g., Barack Obama) and edges are relationships that connect the entities (e.g., Barack Obama, born in, Hawaii).